Sample Job Description

 - Master’s degree in Library Science from an ALA-accredited program required.

-- One year of professional experience in a library setting, with supervisory and administrative experience required.
+- One or more years of professional experience in a library setting, with supervisory or administrative experience preferred.

-- Experience with young adults (ages 12 to 18) given preference.
+- Experience in working for and with young adults (ages 12 to 18).

 - Knowledge of developmental, recreational and educational needs of young adults.